 - Feedback directed compiler optimization for multi-core architectures

-- Compiler representations for feedback information
+- Data representation for runtime feedback information

-- Performance measurement using feedback information
+- Performance measurement techniques suitable for dynamic feedback

-- Exploiting feedback for heterogeneous multi-core systems
+- Exploiting feedback for improved scheduling and improved mapping

 - Adaptive, feedback-controlled runtime systems for multi-core architectures